-We have shown that the layered COFs, despite having crystalline layers, exhibit disorder along third axis, making them by definition true 2D materials.
+We have shown that the layered COFs, despite having crystalline layers, exhibit disorder along third axis.
 Statistical stacking order thus needs to be considered to properly describe their structure and properties.
 We have developed a procedure to create atomistic models of COF-1, COF-5 and ZnPC-pz with a statistical sequence of stacking modes with the ratio of stacking types determined by Maxwell-Boltzmann energy distribution.
 This allowed us to simulate PXRD patterns that closely match the experimental data, both in peak intensities and shapes.
 The rarely considered ABC stacking mode turns out to be crucial for LCOFs, being the most stable mode of COF-1 and ZnPc-pz.
-The presence of solvent results in different LCOF structures, e.g. in as-synthesized COF-1 with small pores.
-We have described an experimentally observed change of COF-1 stacking order accompanying solvent evacuation, which leads to structures with a mixed AA_s/ABC stacking order.
+The presence of solvent molecule results in different LCOF structures, e.g. in assynthesized COF-1 with small pores.
+We have described an experimentally observed change of

+COF-1 stacking order accompanying solvent evacuation, which leads to structures with a mixed AA_s/AB(C) stacking order.
 While we have only studied hcb and sql LCOFs, we expect that our method is transferable to other layered framework materials including LCOFs and LMOFs.